-Each VPC network consists of one or more useful IP range partitions called subnetworks or subnets.
+Each VPC network consists of one or more useful IP range partitions called subnets.
 Each subnet is associated with a region.
-By themselves, VPC networks do not have any IP address ranges associated with them.
+VPC networks do not have any IP address ranges associated with them.
 IP ranges are defined for the subnets.

 A network must have at least one subnet before you can use it.
-Auto mode networks create subnets in each region automatically.
-Custom mode networks start with no subnets, giving you full control over subnet creation.
+Auto mode VPC networks create subnets in each region automatically.
+Custom mode VPC networks start with no subnets, giving you full control over subnet creation.
 You can create more than one subnet per region.
-For information about the differences between auto and custom mode networks, see types of VPC networks.
+For information about the differences between auto mode and custom mode VPC networks, see types of VPC networks.

-When you create a resource in GCP, you choose a network and subnet.
+When you create a resource in Google Cloud, you choose a network and subnet.
 For resources other than instance templates, you also select a zone or a region.
 Selecting a zone implicitly selects its parent region.
-Because subnets are regional objects, the region you select for a resource determines the subnets it can use:
+Because subnets are regional objects, the region that you select for a resource determines the subnets that it can use:

 The process of creating a managed instance group involves selecting a zone or region, depending on the group type, and an instance template.
 The instance templates available for selection are restricted to those whose defined subnets are in the same region selected for the managed instance group.

 - Instance templates are global resources.
 The process of creating an instance template involves selecting a network and a subnet.
-If you select an auto mode network, you can choose “auto subnet” to defer subnet selection to one that is available in the selected region of any managed instance group that would use the template, because auto mode networks have a subnet in every region by definition.
+If you select an auto mode VPC network, you can choose to use auto subnets to defer subnet selection to one that is available in the selected region of any managed instance group that would use the template.
+Auto mode VPC networks have a subnet in every region by definition.

 The process of creating a Kubernetes container cluster involves selecting a zone or region (depending on the cluster type), a network, and a subnet.
 The subnets available for selection are restricted to those in the selected region.

 Google Cloud offers two types of VPC networks, determined by their subnet creation mode: